carin-alliance/cpcds-server-ri/README.md

 To clear the database delete the directory `target/database` and rerun the server.

-Note: The upload script will only upload Patient, Claim, and ExplanationOfBenefit resources.
+Note: The master branch of this repository sets up the server as read only.
+Uploading to the server will fail.
+To disable the read only interceptor switch to the `cpcds-write` branch.